Price & Hours

 Read about how we rank Things to Do.

 Grand Canyon Village is the most popular entryway into the park and, as such, often suffers from heavy crowds during the peak seasons in spring, summer and fall.
 But there's a reason the area is so appealing.
-It holds some of the best lookout points in the park, including Yavapai Point, which Frommer's claims is one of the best places to view the canyon.
+It's home to Yavapai Point, one of the best places to view the canyon.
 If you don't like camping but want to stay within the park, you should consider looking for lodging here.

+Visitors particularly appreciate the convenience of Grand Canyon Village, highlighting its amenities, such as gift shops, restaurants, markets and even ample parking.
+They also remarked on the beauty of the area and highly commended taking a sunrise tour from the village.
 The park's best hotels, including the El Tovar Hotel and the Bright Angel Lodge, lie within the village border or in close proximity.
-(Take warning: lodging within the park can be very expensive).
+(Take note: Lodging within the park can be very expensive).